Jaa2105/Shell-Interactiva/README.md

 ./shell_interactiva.sh install    # Creates wellness files
+./shell_interactiva.sh time       # Displays current date and time ./shell_interactiva.sh uninstall  # Deletes created files
+## 🛠️ Requirements

+✅ Linux / macOS (Works on any Unix-based system).

+✅ Bash installed.

-./shell_interactiva.sh time       # Displays current date and time ./shell_interactiva.sh uninstall  # Deletes created files 🛠️ Requirements✅ Linux / macOS (Works on any Unix-based system).✅ Bash installed.✅ Lynx (Optional, to view HTML in the terminal).To install Lynx, use:Bashsudo apt install lynx  # Debian/Ubuntu sudo yum install lynx  # CentOS/RHEL brew install lynx      # macOS
+✅ Lynx (Optional, to view HTML in the terminal).

+To install Lynx, use: Bashsudo apt install lynx  # Debian/Ubuntu sudo yum install lynx  # CentOS/RHEL brew install lynx      # macOS

 ## 📚 License

-This project is licensed under the MIT License.💡 Contributions are welcome.
-You can fork the repo, improve the code, and submit a pull request.📩 For any questions, feel free to contact me! 🚀
+This project is licensed under the MIT License.

+💡 Contributions are welcome.
+You can fork the repo, improve the code, and submit a pull request.

+📩 For any questions, feel free to contact me! 🚀